ammarahmed93/Capstone--Azure-Machine-Learning-Engineer/README.md

 ### Results
-*TODO*: What are the results you got with your model?
-What were the parameters of the model?
-How could you have improved it? <br>
 The accuracy obtained from the best performing model was 0.975 which is slightly lower than the AutoML experimen.
 The table below summarized the paramteres and accuracy for the best performing model:
 | Parameter |  Weight |
 | :---: | :---: |